 Skip to content

-Quick answer: The best time to visit Nicaragua is December through April (dry season).
+Quick take: Nicaragua — But timing matters more than most guides admit.
+Here’s the real breakdown by month, based on weather data, crowd patterns, and local festivals.
 Dry season (December-April) gives Nicaragua at its most comfortable — clear surf at San Juan del Sur, dry hiking in Ometepe, comfortable Granada exploration.
 Late November through early February is peak.

 Nicaragua is Central America’s most underrated country — Granada’s pastel colonial architecture rivals Antigua Guatemala, Ometepe’s volcano-island setup is unique in the world, and the surfing on the Pacific Coast is genuinely world-class.
 Climate is straightforward tropical with a clear wet/dry split.
 Here is when to go.